 REEL 2016: A file relating to an exhibition organized by Day, 1975, at the Montclair Art Museum of the work of painter Vaclav Vytlacil.
 Included are correspondence; letters, notes, and letter fragments from Alex Minewski; writings by Vytlacil regarding his career and work with Hans Hofmann; photographs of Vytlacil, Hofmann teaching in Munich, Ed and Isabell Rupprecht, Ernest Thurn, Betty Foster, and Alice Fish at the Hofmann School of Fine Arts, Munich; and a catalog of the exhibition.
 Total: 19 items.
 [Microfilmed label: Vaclav Vytlacil papers]

-UNMICROFILMED: Resumes; correspondence with Will Barnet, Carl Zigrosser, May Sarton, Dorothy Dehner, Louise Bourgeois, Sue Fuller and others; writings about art, artists and herself; a taped interview of Day; 3 scrapbooks containing reproductions and photographs of Day's work; exhibition catalogs; and 1 reel of motion picture film (transferred to VHS video, 20 min.), "Printmakers," presented by United States Information Service, 1961, showing American printmakers Mauricio Lasansky, Day, Karl Schrag, Seong Moy and Gabor Petredi at work and students in the School of Graphic Arts at the State University of Iowa, founded by Lasansky.
+UNMICROFILMED: Resumes; correspondence with Will Barnet, Carl Zigrosser, May Sarton, Dorothy Dehner, Louise Bourgeois, Sue Fuller and others; writings about art, artists and herself; a taped interview of Day; 3 scrapbooks containing reproductions and photographs of Day's work; exhibition catalogs; and 1 reel of motion picture film (also availalbe as digital video file, 20 min.), "Printmakers," presented by United States Information Service, 1961, showing American printmakers Mauricio Lasansky, Day, Karl Schrag, Seong Moy and Gabor Petredi at work and students in the School of Graphic Arts at the State University of Iowa, founded by Lasansky.

 Biographical/Historical Note: Painter, sculptor, printmaker, engraver, graphic artist, curator; Montclair, New Jersey.